Frequently Asked Questions

 What materials do you use?

-One of the features that set Peterson mills apart are the materials that we use.
-Made of aluminium and stainless steel the mills won’t rust like others do, even if you have to leave it out in the harsh elements.
-It won’t be badly damaged by nails or bullets in logs, and because it is powered by reliable Honda and Kohler engines they won’t drive you nuts with breakdowns.
+One of the features that set Peterson sawmills apart are the materials that we use.
+Made of aluminium and stainless steel/mild steel the mills won’t rust like others do, even if you have to leave it out in the harsh elements.
+They won’t be badly damaged by nails or bullets in logs, and because they are powered by reliable Honda, Kohler or Briggs & Stratton engines (dependent on model), they won’t drive you nuts with breakdowns.

 Is the mill hard to set up?